Conor247/TaskMananger/README.md

 POST /create/task
 ``
 * Create tasks using a JSON request body payload.
-* * The subtasks are given a formatted id when a Task is created or updated.
+* * The subtasks are given a formatted id when a Task is created.

 ```json
 {